Rhian Ramos

-Rhian Denise Ramos Howell (born October 3, 1990), known as Rhian Ramos (/tl/), is a Filipino actress, commercial model, singer, host and race car driver.
-Currently, Ramos starred in the drama fantasy series Encantadia Chronicles: Sanggre as the main antagonist and evil ice queen Kera Mitena.
+Rhian Denise Ramos Howell (/tl/; born October 3, 1990) is a Filipino actress, model, singer, host and race car driver.
+She starred in the drama fantasy series Encantadia Chronicles: Sanggre as the main antagonist Kera Mitena.

-Life and career
+Early life

-Rhian Denise Ramos Howell was born in Makati on October 3, 1990 to Gareth Howell and Clara (née Ramos).
+Rhian Denise Ramos Howell on October 3, 1990.
+Her parents are Gareth Howell and Clara (née Ramos).
 Her sibling is Nadine Ramos Howell.
 When her parents separated, her father married a Thai woman.
 She is a niece of Ida Ramos and Ronnie Henares.

-In 2007, she dated Mark Herras.
-Between 2008 and 2009, she dated JC de Vera and later KC Montero and race car driver Jason Choachuy.
+Career

 Ramos started working in commercials including McDonald's Philippines McJelly Trio.
 Her first television series was Captain Barbell in 2006, and a year later she was part of Lupin.
 She has played the lead role in My Only Love.

 In 2007, Ramos had her film debut in The Promise in which she won her first Golden Screen Award for Breakthrough Performance by an Actress.
 She also starred in the horror film Ouija.
 In 2008, Ramos was chosen to host Pinoy Idol Extra, the daily update edition of Pinoy Idol.
 Ramos also starred in two Philippine dramas, Codename: Asero, and in LaLola, a remake of the 2007 Argentine television comedy telenovela of the same name.
 By the end of the year, Ramos finished two feature films, My Monster Mom and I.T.A.L.Y..
 LaLola ended in February 2009.
 She starred in the suspense-thriller film Sundo that came out the following month.
 In 2009, she starred in two Philippine dramas: Zorro and Stairway to Heaven.

 Ramos released her debut dance-music album Audition Dance Battle under Universal Records in partnership with Bellhaus Entertainment.
 Ramos starred in the fantasy film Ang Panday.
 She is the muse of the B-Meg Llamados for the 2011–2012 season of the Philippine Basketball Association.

 In 2015, Ramos played the lead role in the television series The Rich Man's Daughter as Jade Tanchingco, alongside Glaiza de Castro who played Ramos' love interest.

 In 2018, it was announced that Ramos would be the lead in the Manila-set independent film Empty by Design starring alongside Australian actor Chris Pang and Canadian actor Osric Chau.

+Personal life

+Ramos dated Mark Herras in 2007.
+Between 2008 and 2009, she dated JC de Vera and later KC Montero and race car driver Jason Choachuy.

+Actor and multi-level marketing businessman Sam Verzosa announced in August 2022, that he has been dating Ramos.
+In March 2026, Ramos said they had broken up months prior.